2008 US Open – Men's singles

 Four-time defending champion Roger Federer defeated Andy Murray in the final, 6–2, 7–5, 6–2 to win the men's singles tennis title at the 2008 US Open.
 It was his fifth US Open title and 13th major title overall.
 Federer moved to second place on the all-time men's singles major titles list, passing Roy Emerson.
 This remains the most recent US Open title defense in men's singles.

 Murray was the first British man to reach a major final since Greg Rusedski at the 1997 US Open, and was attempting to become the first British man to win a singles major since Fred Perry in 1936 (he would eventually achieve the feat four years later).

 Rafael Nadal was attempting to become the first man to achieve the Surface Slam (winning majors on clay, grass and hard courts in the same year), having won the French Open and Wimbledon titles.
 He lost to Murray in the semifinals.
 Nadal would eventually achieve the feat two years later.

 This was the first of four majors to feature all of the Big Four (Federer, Nadal, Novak Djokovic, and Murray) in the semifinals (followed by the 2011 French Open, 2011 US Open, and 2012 Australian Open).

 Gilles Muller became the first Luxembourgish player to reach a major quarterfinal.

 This was Juan Martín del Potro's first major appearance as a seeded player.
 He lost in the quarterfinals against Murray to end a 23-match winning streak.
 He would win the title the following year.
 Another future champion, Marin Čilić, appeared in the main draw of the US Open for the first time.

-This marked the last major appearance of 2002 Australian Open champion Thomas Johansson.
+This marked the last major appearance of 2002 Australian Open champion Thomas Johansson; he lost in the first round to Ernests Gulbis.